0FG: 4 Ways to Stop Worrying About What Others Think

 1. Care/Don’t Care

 This is what I call the Powerful Paradox.
 A paradox is two opposite forces coming together as one.
 In this case, I’ve learned to juggle both of the concepts of caring and not caring at the same time.
 Let’s breakdown the CARE side first.
 The mission is to love yourself, give yourself grace, and be your biggest fan (aside from your faith, the most important relationship is the one with yourself... no one talks to you more than you do).
 Next, care about other people (especially those in your inner-circle).
 Love them and sincerely care about their wellbeing.
+Then, establish your core values and what principles you want to guide your life… care about those (I’ll give you an exercise on how to do this below).
 Finally, care about your craft (whatever your profession, hobby, or passion that you pursue).
 Once that is established, then DON’T GIVE AN F what people think.

 If you can master this juxtaposition statement (suggested by High Performance expert, Dr. Michael Gervais), “I love you, but I don’t care about what you think of me,” there is serious power in that.
 Now, it’s important to be open to feedback from those close to you and in your inner-circle, but random people on Instagram, old high school friends, random relatives, or strangers... who gives a flying F. Just do you!
 It’s exhausting trying to please everyone.
 LeBron, Tom Brady, and Taylor Swift have just as many haters as fans... you can’t please everyone, so stop trying.
 Not everyone has to like or agree with you.
 Again, if you are doing what you love and being authentic, F the rest!